 The Price of a Pound of Weed in Massachusetts – It’s dropping

 Between October and November 2021, the retail price of cannabis per pound in MA ranged from $5,800 to $6,086.
 By January 2022, the average per-pound price was around $5,880.
 During the beginning weeks of 2022, however, the price of cannabis hit a massive decline and dropped by roughly 17 percent, and continued to fall thereafter.
-By mid-March 2022, the average per-pound price hit an all-time low of just $2,950.
+As of January 2023, the price per pound hit $1,416.

 Why does the price change?
 Supply & demand.